What is a Tamr ID?

 What is a “Persistent Identifier?”

-An identifier is a unique identification code that is applied to “something” so that the “something” can be unambiguously referenced.
-For example, an ISBN number is an identifier for a particular book.
-In the United States, each citizen has a Social Security Number, which is an identifier for each particular person.
 This concept of having an identifier is important in database deduplication and entity resolution.
 In most databases, the identifier is called the primary key: the column or columns that contain values that uniquely identify each row in a table.
-A persistent identifier is an identifier that is effectively permanently assigned to an entity, regardless of the database this entity is represented in.
-Using the same analogy, once you assign an ISBN number to a particular book, that number becomes forever associated with that book, regardless of the library or bookshop where the book appears.
-No other book will ever receive that same ISBN number.
+A persistent identifier is an identifier that is permanently assigned to an entity, regardless of the database where this entity is represented.
+Using the same analogy, once you assign an ISBN to a particular book, that number becomes forever associated with that book, regardless of the library or bookshop where the book appears.
+No other book will ever receive that same ISBN.

 Why are Persistent Identifiers Useful?